 Magnet Academies Procedures

 PLEASE READ THE INFORMATION BELOW BEFORE BEGINNING THE APPLICATION PROCESS.
-THESE POLICIES ARE EFFECTIVE FOR ALL MAGNET ACADEMIES PROGRAMS
+THESE PROCEDURES ARE EFFECTIVE FOR ALL MAGNET ACADEMY PROGRAMS

 Intentional falsification, distortion, or misrepresentation on an application will result in disqualification for acceptance into the Magnet Academies.

-Elementary Applicants: A completed application and for late entry in World Language Immersion 2nd – 5th grade: Proficiency in English and immersed language.
+Elementary Applicants: A completed application, and to be considered for late entry in World Language Immersion 2nd – 5th grade: Proficiency in English and immersed language.

 Middle School Applicants: A completed application and satisfactory completion of an interview, essay, audition, or examples of work.
 No level 3 or 4 discipline steps*, recommendation for expulsion or attendance at a disciplinary alternate site during the current school year.